"I just felt like I didn't get a chance to prove myself," Helm told The Times.

 With the Angels, Helm started at short-season Bend.
-He went 3-7 over 15 starts, with a 6.14 ERA.
+He started strong by throwing an early-July no-hitter.
+After that, though, he ended with a 3-7 record over 15 starts, with a 6.14 ERA.

 By early August, Helm had 88 strikeouts, leading the league.
 His record also stood then at 3-3.
 His third loss came after he picked up a single strikeout, according to The Spokane Chronicle.